 In this comprehensive article, you will learn about VPNs with RAM-only servers.

-Currently the best RAM-only VPN is: NordVPN.
+Currently the best RAM-only VPN is: Private Internet Access.

-The servers’ boot on a read-only image containing the operating system and other required software.
+The servers boot on a read-only image containing the operating system and other required software.
 Since there’s no HDD, the contents of this image and other required files are loaded into the RAM modules.
 Essentially, every aspect of the VPN service takes place in the volatile memory (RAM).

-Other than security, RAM-only servers ensure your activities will never fall to prying eyes.
+Besides security, RAM-only servers ensure your activities will never fall to prying eyes.
 A simple reboot will wipe all the data in the servers.
 This also bolsters the VPN’s no-log policy.